What Does a BCBA Do?

-As applied behavior analysis gains more recognition, the demand for board certified behavior analysts (BCBAs) has also increased.
-BCBAs promote positive behavioral changes and often specialize in autism, developmental disabilities, and brain injuries.
+Board certified behavior analysts (BCBAs) promote positive behavioral changes and often specialize in autism, developmental disabilities, and brain injuries.

-BCBAs need a graduate degree in behavior analysis or a related field, complete coursework and supervised experience, and pass the BCBA exam to achieve certification through the Behavior Analyst Certification Board (BACB).
+BCBAs need a graduate degree in behavior analysis or a related field, meet supervised experience requirements, and pass the BCBA exam to achieve certification through the Behavior Analyst Certification Board (BACB).

 Learn what a BCBA does, certification requirements, and career and salary prospects in this guide.